Ryan Reynolds Makes Cameo on an Alex Trebek Final 'Jeopardy!' Episode

-Ryan Reynolds Calls It an Honor to Make Cameo on One of Alex Trebek's Final 'Jeopardy!'
-Episodes
+Ryan Reynolds Calls Being on One of Alex Trebek's Final 'Jeopardy!'
+Episodes an Honor

 The game show is currently airing the last episodes that Trebek recorded before his death in November, and Reynolds' film, Free Guy, was included in the trivia category "The Movies."
 The actor himself made a cameo on the show and later tweeted about the moment, which was filmed in 2019.